polla-fattah/polla-fattah.github.io/_awards/2005-08-01-second-on-college.md

 layout: award
 title: "Ranked second on the College"
 awardingbody: "College of Engineering"
-subtitle: "Ranked second on BSc Graduate comptition at the level of the University of Salahaddin-Erbil"
+subtitle: "Ranked second on BSc Graduate comptition at the level of the Salahaddin University-Erbil"
 date: 2005-08-01
 background: "/img/awards/awards_bg.jpg"
 ---